-Pot stickers would be the closest thing to which one could compare these dumplings.
+Potstickers would be the closest thing to which one could compare these dumplings.
 Stuffed with ground pork and vegetables, they’re served with a sauce that consists of chili oil called rayu, soy, and rice vinegar.

 Made with slightly salted and vinegared rice, these packets are perfect for the izakaya.
 The seaweed bundles are stuffed with salmon, cod roe, or pickled plum.

 This may be one of the more confusing customs around food.
-A seating charge is also known as otoshi, or tsukidashi in the western Kansai region.
-These aren’t found in fast food or fine dining restaurants, but seem to have cropped up in Japan’s izakaya.
+A seating charge is also known as otoshi or tsukidashi in the western Kansai region.
+These aren’t found in fast food or fine dining restaurants but have cropped up in Japan’s izakaya.
 Essentially, you’re presented with a small dish of food that you did not order but will be charged for.
 This is a way for the kitchen to ensure they receive your order.